khabzox/khabzox/README.md

 </p>

 ### About me :dizzy:
 - An aspiring web developer eager to make my mark in the digital world.
 I may be new to the game, but I've already dabbled in creating some exciting web projects.
 Let's collaborate and build something extraordinary! 💻✨.
-Feel free to contact me if you need anything about Web development or designing, I'm online most of the time
+Feel free to contact me if you need anything about Web development, I'm online most of the time
    <a href="https://linkedin.com/in/khabzox" target="_blank" style="color: #fff;">

 ![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)